icinganalysis/icinganalysis.github.io/content/basics/resources.md

 Title: Resources
 header: The Basics of Aircraft Icing
 Date: 2024-01-15 18:00
-tags: basics
+tags: basics, resources
 status: draft
 rights: CC-BY-NC-SA 4.0

 ## Introduction

-The good news is that these comprise thousands of pages of reading.
+The good news is that these resources comprise thousands of pages of reading.
 The bad news is that these comprise thousands of pages of reading.

 A few experts that I know have confessed that they have not read all of